 Day 3 – Iligan

-Maria Cristina Falls is one of the highest waterfalls in the country.
-It’s also used as a power source by the Agus Hydro Electric Plant for Iligan City.
-Guests can also take pictures in the view deck.
+Our last stop was Maria Cristina Falls.
+This is one of highest waterfalls in the country.
+It’s used as a power source by an electric plant company for Iligan City.
+Although it’s not open for swimming, guests can take pictures in the view deck.
+Unfortunately, it was closed when we visited.

 Days 4-5 – Camiguin

-I see a lot of people going on day trips to Camiguin and, let me tell you, you’re doing it wrong!
 Camiguin is our favorite stop during this trip.
-In fact, it’s definitely one of my favorite places in the Philippines.
-It’s blessed with so much resources — the marine life is particularly amazing.
-We actually stayed here for 3 days, but this itinerary is for those who have a shorter stay.
+I see a lot of people going on day trips to Camiguin and, let me tell you, you’re missing out!
+In fact, this became one of my favorite places in the Philippines.

 Our favorite experience here is definitely snorkeling.
 The snorkeling area in Mantigue Island is the best I’ve seen — with healthy corals, fishes and even sea turtles.
 The Giant Clam Sanctuary is also a one-in-a-kind experience.
 The sanctuary houses about a thousand giant clams, some over an arm’s length.
 The corals are gigantic.
 There is also a snorkeling area in the Sunken Cemetery which is ideal for beginners since it’s shallow and filled with various corals and small fishes.